WHAT YOU NEED TO KNOW ABOUT THE NATIONAL REDRESS SCHEME

-After extensive negotiations, approval for ACS Mutual’s unique insurance arrangements has been granted from the Department of Social Services (DSS) and APRA to become a Participating Group under the National Redress Scheme for Institutional Child Abuse.
-This now paves the way for ACS Mutual members including churches, ministries and schools, to opt-in to the National Redress Scheme and receive cover for any redress claims.
+After extensive negotiations, ACS Mutual’s unique insurance arrangement is in the final stages of the approval process enabling ACS Mutual to become a Participating Group under the National Redress Scheme for Institutional Child Abuse Act 2018.
+This paves the way for ACS Mutual members including churches, ministries and schools, to opt-in to the National Redress Scheme and receive protection for any redress claims.

 Q: What is the National Redress Scheme?